Aceinna/docs_openrtk/run.rst

  5. Connect OpenIMU300ZA evaluation board to ST-Link debugger using provided 20-pin flat cable.
  6. Push power switch to "ON" position.

-Now you are ready to install OpenIMU's open source tool chain to develop, debug and test your application.
+Now you are ready to debug and test your application.

+*   The following activities are addressed in the "Development Tools" section:

+    *   Download App with JTAG
+    *   Debugging with PlatformIO Debugger and JTAG Debug Adapter
+    *   Graphing & Logging IMU Data using the Acienna Navigation Studio